Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 Option Best For Pros Cons

-Boat tour from Naha Short trips, first-time visitors, and sea turtle seekers Efficient route, gear included on many tours, direct access to offshore reefs Higher cost and possible cancellation in poor sea conditions
+Boat tour from Naha Short trips, first-time visitors, and sea turtle seekers Efficient route, gear included on many tours, direct access to offshore reefs, guide support Higher cost than DIY and possible cancellation in poor sea conditions

-Ferry DIY Independent travelers staying overnight on Zamami or Tokashiki More freedom and time on the islands Requires ferry booking, island transport, gear rental, and schedule planning
+Ferry DIY Independent travelers staying overnight on Zamami or Tokashiki More freedom, lower cost per person for the crossing, and time on the islands Requires ferry booking, island transport, gear rental, and careful schedule planning

 For most travelers based in Naha, a full-day boat tour is the simpler choice.
 The boat acts as your base for the day and can take you to reef points that are harder to reach independently.
 Some tours visit multiple snorkeling points, depending on weather, visibility, and sea conditions.